 Reliable, Trusted and Stylish – We Review The Best Rated MacBooks

-Apple essentially now has six laptops to choose from: MacBook, MacBook Air, MacBook Pro (13 and 15 inch screen), and the same 13 and 15 inch MacBook Pro, equipped with a Touch Bar for usability, and Touch ID for a biometric security level.
-Mac laptops generally come with a minimum of 10 hours WiFi web browsing and/or iTunes video streaming, and as always, it pays to buy as much processor and RAM, preferably 16GB and up, as you can afford.
+Apple essentially now has a range laptops to choose from: MacBook, regular, Air and Pro.
+They generally come with a minimum of 10 hours WiFi web browsing and/or iTunes video streaming, and as always, it pays to buy as much processor and RAM, preferably 16GB and up, as you can afford.

 First introduced in 2015 and re-released in 2017, this is Apple’s core Mac laptop.
 There are three base models to choose from: